Originally published May 2020

-The previous is probably a stupid opening because actually a lot of things of interest to me personally are happening.
+The previous is probably a stupid opening because actually a lot of things that are interesting to me personally are happening.

 So I just did write about my health.
 I could also write about our bullfrog.
 She moved into the pond a few months ago—the first hint that something was going on was the appearance of polliwogs.

 The thing about this pond is that it is really old and it came with the house.
-When it was new, it was probably lovely, with two channels taking water from a deep upper pond built of cement and landscaped with large rocks to the lower, larger pond.
-The builder planted yellow irises, the tall kind that thrive near water, and ornamental grasses.
+When it was new, it was probably lovely with two channels taking water from a deep upper pond built of cement and landscaped with large rocks.
+The builder planted yellow irises, the tall kind that thrive near water and ornamental grasses.

-The lower pond is deep enough for fish.
+The lower pond is big and deep enough for fish.
 Not koi, my koi-loving friend would tell me, but certainly goldfish.
 To prevent great blue heron predation, the builder constructed an arbor over the lower pond.
-A ragged green mesh remains stretched over the arbor, an illustration of the durative nature of plastics.
+A ragged green mesh is stretched over the arbor, as an illustration of the durative nature of plastics.

 When we got ready to move into our house, we talked long and hopelessly about how to get rid of it.
-We wanted more room for our garden!.
+We wanted more area for a garden!.
 But the husband began to circle it thoughtfully, thinking.

 The upper pond was lined with a black tub that was cracked, we learned when we decided to fill it to see what happened.
 So we bought pond liner—way too big—and laid it in.
 Next was the solar pump.
 For thrift, we bought a small one, and the husband set it up in the lower pond.